top of page

 coming soon

 Rokskik is a force in Kharkiv.
-Not once has she worn protective gear, since the start of Russia's full-scale war, to transport food or deliver much needed supplies to local residents.
+Not once since the start of Russia's full-scale war has she worn protective gear to transport food or deliver much-needed supplies to residents near the front line.
 She owns a catering company that feeds first responders immediately after attacks.
-In this episode, we visit her at work, and at home, to learn how she helps feed a city.
+In this episode, we visit her at work and at home to learn how she helps feed a city.

 New Episodes Each Week